HaikuTeam/animator/QA.md

 I can selectall/cut/copy/paste text in Actions UI
+I can selectall/cut/copy/paste text in Publish UI HTML+CDN Embed snippet I can selectall/cut/copy/paste text in Publish UI React Embed snippet

+Publishing

+When I publish a new project for the first time, I am prompted to select privacy settings and the default is Public The privacy setting I select at first publish is persisted in the UI and in the cloud Publish works (clicking publish publishes the project and shows a share link) Eventually a GIF loads and can be previewed/copied
+I can change the project from private to public and back again inside the share modal When changing from private/public, the UI reflects this immediately After the publish action completes, the toggle remains in the same position I switched it to Publish results in a share link
+I can copy the share link to clipboard using the clipboard icon I can copy the share link using the clipboard icon while an element is selected on stage I can select and copy any of the code snippets
+Before the share link is ready, the "not-allowed" cursor is shown over the share link Before the various install options are ready, the "not-allowed" cursor is shown over pending buttons with a progress bar As soon as the share link is ready, the web install options become clickable and show correct info As soon as the share page loads content, the mobile options become clickable and show correct info I can click the link and get taken to the page in my browser The share page shows my component animating and looping The published version behaves the same as the Preview Mode version The share page renders the element inside the artboard box If I publish again with no changes, I get a share link back immediately If I make a change and publish, I get a new share link Cmd+S should not publish the project, but should display an info toast Eventually the "other" option (for GIF) becomes clickable and shows correct info If I try to publish while offline, it fails immediately instead of appearing to try to publish

+*MATTHEW*

+Cut/Copy/Paste (Stage)

-I can selectall/cut/copy/paste text in Publish UI HTML+CDN Embed snippet I can selectall/cut/copy/paste text in Publish UI React Embed snippet I can cut/copy elements on stage using keyboard controls I can paste elements on stage using keyboard controls I can cut/copy elements on stage using right-click menu
+I can cut/copy elements on stage using keyboard controls I can paste elements on stage using keyboard controls I can cut/copy elements on stage using right-click menu